simonsben/Intent-Labeller/README.md

 To setup the site:

 * Clone the repo
+* Get a data file to fill the database from
+* Fill in the [greenlock config file](server/greenlock.d/config_template.json) and rename to `config.json`
 * Install npm
 * Install dependencies, build the site, build database, and generate keys by running `setup.sh`